TSHA Legislative Agenda

-The Texas Speech-Language-Hearing Association (TSHA) is committed to shaping governmental policies and practices in order to promote the highest quality life-changing care for individuals with communication and related disorders.
-TSHA supports:
+The Texas Speech-Language-Hearing Association (TSHA) has a robust membership of more than 5000 speech-language pathologists and audiologists, and it is the recognized authority on the delivery of life changing therapies to consumers with communication disorders throughout the state of Texas.
+TSHA is committed to shaping governmental policies and practices in order to promote the highest quality of life changing care for individuals with communication and its related disorders.

-- Legislation that ensures that the Department of Licensing and Regulation / Advisory Committee for Speech-Language Pathology and Audiology is empowered to protect the public by the efficient and effective regulation of the professions.
+- Legislation that ensures that the Texas Department of Licensing and Regulation (TDLR) Advisory Committee for Speech-Language Pathology and Audiology is empowered to protect the public by the efficient and effective regulation of the profession.

-- Legislation that includes speech-language pathologists and audiologists in any public school funding bill that will increase salaries for teachers and other professional staff.
+- Legislation that should, or does, include speech-language pathologists and audiologists in any public school funding bill that will increase salaries for teachers and other professional staff.

-- Legislation that promotes funding for public education as necessary to provide students with an adequate and equitable education as required by the Texas constitution; TSHA also supports adequate funding for higher education.
+- Legislation that promotes funding for public education as necessary to provide students with an adequate and equitable education; TSHA also supports increased funding for higher education.

-- Legislation that promotes adequate funding for special education programs by urging full funding of IDEA at the federal level and ensuring that existing state public education dollars are not reduced and/or rerouted (e.g., to private schools).
+- Legislation ensuring existing state public education dollars are not reduced and/or redirected (e.g., to private and/or charter schools).

-- Efforts by the federal government, state government and local school districts to streamline and reduce duplication of excessive paperwork requirements thereby increasing availability of time for direct services to students.
+- Legislation that addresses efforts to streamline and reduce duplication of paperwork requirements, thereby increasing the availability of time for delivery of direct services to students.

-- Legislation that increases state funding for the Texas Medicaid program to stabilize provider reimbursement rates as established by the Texas Health and Human Services Commission to ensure access to high quality care across all settings.
+- Legislation that enhances state funding for the Texas Medicaid program to stabilize provider reimbursement rates across all provider work settings.

 - Legislation that mandates improved coverage for speech, language, hearing and balance disorders through public and private insurers for habilitative and rehabilitative services.